apache/datafusion/docs/source/user-guide/dataframe.md

 # DataFrame Transformations

+These methods create a new DataFrame after applying a transformation to the logical plan that the DataFrame represents.

 | Function            | Notes                                                                                                                                      |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | aggregate           | Perform an aggregate query with optional grouping expressions.                                                                             |